briankoser/sfc-listeners-guide/episodes/0184-ben-affleck-is-batman-and-other-news.md

 Ben recorded a vulgar video with his friend James in Seattle.
 He offers to send it to listeners for a donation.

-Matt restarted {% workTitle "Flight of the Angels" %} on his honeymoon.
+Matt restarted {% work "Flight of the Angels" %} on his honeymoon.

-Ben starts a contest: guess when Matt will finish {% workTitle "Flight of the Angels" %}
+Ben starts a contest: guess when Matt will finish {% work "Flight of the Angels" %}

 {% timeLink podcast_file_url, '17:06' %} First "Ben was wrong" clip